JapanPanda/Notify-Me-Schedule-Builder/readme.md

 To run it in verbose mode (see what's happening within each query), run `node app.js -v`.

+To have daily reminders that this program is still running, run `node app.js -r`.

 ## What Do I Need?
 Well, you need node.js installed and npm installed on a **LINUX** distro or **macOS** setup.